AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 * Can upload and approve documents
 * Can review the status of issues they have submitted
 * Cannot be assigned to work items
-* Can see only the Requests area in the Global Navigation Bar.
+* Can  see only the Requests area in the Global Navigation Bar .
 For more information about request queues, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).

 You can create a custom version of the Requester built-in access level and determine the amount of access it allows for the various Workfront object types.
 For more information, see [Built-in access levels in Adobe Workfront](#customiz) in this article.